-On Monday, July 4, 2016 the honu will be gathered at 10:30 am from the Honu Ponds and they will be paraded to the beachfront for the release.
+On Monday, July 4, 2016 the honu will be gathered in the morning from the Honu Ponds and they will be paraded to the beachfront for the release.
 A welcome ceremony will kick-off the event followed by the release.
 This annual celebration honors the honu and helps educate the public about the Hawaiian green sea turtle.
 Families are invited to join the celebration!

 Mauna Lani's solar energy innovations have earned the resort the distinction of generating the most solar electric power of any luxury resort in the world.
 Mauna Lani is generating 1,150,250 kWh of green power annually.
 Covering three acres, the photovoltaic system provides operating power and supplies daytime water pumping power requirements.
 It is estimated that over the 25-year lifetime of the photovoltaic system, the solar-generated electricity will reduce emissions of carbon dioxide by almost 12,000 tons.